 What are some of the special events celebrated at Smith?

-Convocation, the formal beginning of the college year, is the entering student's first chance to experience Smith College's tradition and spirit.
-The evening before classes begin, all members of the Smith community (including the faculty, dressed in caps and gowns) gather in John M. Greene Hall to listen to an opening address and a performance by the Glee Club.
+President’s Welcome Assembly, the formal beginning of the college year, is the entering student’s first chance to experience Smith College’s tradition and spirit.
+The afternoon before classes begin, first-year students and faculty members gather in John M. Greene Hall to listen to an opening address and a performance by the Glee Club.